harshit-sh/result-notifier/README.md

 ## ToDo

-- Catch errors for the even if the website goes down.
+- Catch errors for the event if the website goes down.
 - Ensure correct parameters are passed and give appropriate response.